This is an official version.

 (3) A member is eligible for reappointment.

-(4) An appointed member of the advisory council whose term of office has expired shall continue to be a member of that board until a successor is appointed.
+(4) A member whose term of office has expired shall continue to be a member until a successor is appointed.

 (5) Within 3 months of the expiry of a term of office of a member the Lieutenant-Governor in Council shall appoint or reappoint a member.